Declaration of Nullity (Marriage)

 Q. Is there a cost for the process?

-A. The Metropolitan Tribunal for our Archdiocese currently charges a $600 fee to help cover about three quarters of their administrative costs.
-They are very flexible about payment.
-The fee is not a determining factor in the outcome of the case.
+A. The Metropolitan Tribunal for our Archdiocese currently charges a $600 fee to help cover about three quarters of their administrative costs; $200 is required at the time of application, but the Tribunal is flexible about the payment process, and the fee is not a determining factor in the outcome of the case.

 Q. What is involved in the annulment process?